Barton W. Stone: Career

-In 1819 Stone moved with his family to Georgetown, Kentucky, where he had been hired as principal of the Rittenhouse academy, which became Georgetown College in 1829.
-In 1834 the Stones moved to Jacksonville, Illinois, in part to be able to free slaves whom his wife had inherited.
+In 1819, Stone moved with his family to Georgetown, Kentucky, where he had been hired as principal of the Rittenhouse Academy, which became Georgetown College in 1829.
+In 1834, the Stones moved to Jacksonville, Illinois, in part to be able to free slaves whom his wife had inherited.
 This was not possible in Kentucky because they were attached to the estate.
 His mother-in-law's will bequeathed the slaves to his wife and her children in perpetuity in a way that placed them under the control of trustees.
 Moving to a free state allowed the Stones to emancipate them.
-Stone was a proponent of abolition and an active supporter of the American Colonization Society, which promoted sending free blacks to a colony in Africa (this was the basis of Liberia).
-By 1833 Stone had become disillusioned by the lack of success of the colonization efforts and began to support the immediate abolition of slavery.
+Stone was a proponent of abolition and an active supporter of the American Colonization Society, which promoted sending free blacks to a colony in Africa—this was the basis of Liberia.
+By 1833, Stone had become disillusioned by the lack of success of the colonization efforts and began to support the immediate abolition of slavery.

 The "Christian" movement associated with Stone merged with the "Disciples" movement led by Alexander Campbell in 1832.
-This was formalized at the High Street Meeting House in Lexington, Kentucky with a handshake between Barton W. Stone and "Raccoon" John Smith.
-Smith had been chosen, by those present, to speak in behalf of the followers of the Campbells.
+This was formalized at the High Street Meeting House in Lexington, Kentucky, with a handshake between Barton W. Stone and John Smith.
+Smith had been chosen, by those present, to speak on behalf of the followers of the Campbells.
 A preliminary meeting of the two groups was held in late December 1831, culminating with the merger on January 1, 1832.
 Campbell had been publishing the Christian Baptist since 1823, and Stone the Christian Messenger since 1826.
-Through these publications, they had begun bringing their followers closer together in uniting under Christ.
+They intended to bring their followers together under Jesus with their publications.

 When the Christians and Disciples united in 1832, only a minority of Christians from the Smith/Jones and O'Kelly movements participated.
 Those who did were from congregations on the frontier, west of the Appalachian Mountains, that had come into contact with the Stone movement.
-The eastern members had several key differences from the Stone and Campbell group: an emphasis on conversion experience, quarterly observance of communion, and nontrinitarianism.
+The eastern members had several key differences from the Stone and Campbell group: an emphasis on a conversion experience, quarterly observance of communion, and nontrinitarianism.

-Stone died on November 9, 1844 in Hannibal, Missouri at the home of his daughter.
+Stone died on November 9, 1844, in Hannibal, Missouri, at the home of his daughter.
 His body was buried on his farm in Morgan County, Illinois.
-When the farm was sold, descendants had his remains reinterred at Antioch Christian Church east of Jacksonville.
-In 1847 his remains were moved again and reinterred at Cane Ridge, Kentucky.
+When the farm was sold, descendants had his remains reinterred at Antioch Christian Church, east of Jacksonville.
+In 1847, his remains were moved again and reinterred at Cane Ridge, Kentucky.

 A marble obelisk there is inscribed: